nautobot/cookiecutter-nautobot-app/nautobot-app-ssot/README.md

 > NOTE: If you're just getting started with using Cookiecutter, please refer back to the main [README](../README.md) to understand how Cookiecutter works.

-This folder provides Cookiecutter template for Nautobot Single Source of Truth App that adheres to Network to Code's Development Standards.
-The cookie provides a development environment to develop and test your Nautobot App with that is provided by Docker Compose.
+This folder provides a Cookiecutter template for a Nautobot Single Source of Truth App that adheres to Network to Code's Development Standards.
+The cookie provides a development environment to develop and test your Nautobot App with, which is provided by Docker Compose.

 The term SSoT, or Single Source of Truth, refers to the intention of using Nautobot to consolidate data from disparate Systems of Record to create a single resource for all automation needs.
 This is done by extending the [Nautobot SSoT framework](https://github.com/nautobot/nautobot-plugin-ssot) which uses the DiffSync library.
 This plug-in is built with the capability in mind to import and export data from your desired System of Record.